 - Demonstrate that your workers are qualified to undertake the work they do,

-- On-board any plant that you bring onto site in line with the accredited builder’s requirements or
+- Onboard any plant that you bring onto site in line with the accredited builder’s requirements, and

 - Ensure all of your staff undergo a particular induction process before commencing work on the site.

 These requirements can vary between sites and builders.
-It is the role of the head contractor (also known as the head builder) to ensure the requirements of accreditation are met.
+It is the responsibility of the head contractor (also known as the head builder) to ensure they communicate to subcontractors what is required so they meet their requirements of accreditation.